wasciutto/wasciutto/_posts/2025-04-14-modeling_adaptive_addition_trainer.md

 Using the `RandomAdditionTrainer`, I completed the somewhat grueling (but educational) process of grinding out hundreds of two-digit addition questions.

 How many should I answer?
 Here we get into the idea of this problem's *parameter space*, which is the answer to the question: what are all of the possible (positive) two-digit addition problems?
-Including zero, that's 100 x 100, for 10,000 possible addition questions.
+Including zero, that's 100 x 100 = 10,000 possible addition questions.
 As you can imagine, that's too many combinations for me to cover in a reasonable amount of time, even for this relatively simple problem. (which is good, or this wouldn't be interesting!).

 I decided to gather 360 answers - admittedly, this was based more off of my own stamina than anything statistically premeditated.
 It turns out (in retrospect) that this gets us pretty close to 95% confidence for representing the population size of 10,000 possible problems, which sounds great to me for a demo!